 Linguine with Fava Beans, Garlic, Tomato, and Bread Crumbs from The Frankies Spuntino Kitchen Companion & Cooking Manual by Frank Falcinelli and Frank Castronovo is less of a recipe and more of a template for incorporating spring and summer vegetables into a quick and very satisfying pasta.
 Fresh pasta is great in pretty much any preparation and when you match it with a perfect tomato sauce studded with freshly shelled beans it's pretty hard to beat.

-Entries tagged with 'The Frankies Spuntino Kitchen Companion & Cooking Manual'
+'The Frankies Spuntino Kitchen Companion & Cooking Manual' on Serious Eats

 The following recipe is from the June 15 edition of our weekly recipe newsletter.
 To receive this newsletter in your inbox, sign up here!
 Caesar Salad is one of those basic recipes that has always eluded me when it comes...